-The relatively unknown secret behind what he calls “the first and real version”
+The relatively unknown secret behind what he calls “the first and real version of Tiramisu”

 TREVISO, ITALY: Myths amass about our favourite Italian dessert.
-Some say it came to be as a dish for new mothers to use as an energy boost after giving birth, some say it was similarly used by prostitutes at northern Italy’s brothels and other sources claim that the roots of the sweet dessert stretch all the way back to the 16th century.
-What does the woman who claims to have invented the dish in the 1970s say?
+Some say it came to be as a dish for new mothers to use as an energy boost after giving birth.
+Some say it was similarly used by prostitutes at northern Italy’s brothels.
+Other sources claim that the roots of the sweet dessert stretch all the way back to the 16th century.
+What does the woman who claims to have invented Tiramisu in the 1970s say?
 Well, she mainly shrugs.

-Alba Campeol is her name, the old lady who told King Goya she invented tiramisu in the 1970s, after giving birth to her first child.
-I meet her son, Carlo Campeol, at the family-owned restaurant Le Beccherie, where tiramisu is still made according to the one recipe stated to be the original.
+Alba Campeol is her name.
+The old lady who told King Goya she invented tiramisu in the 1970s, after giving birth to her first child.
+I meet her son, Carlo Campeol, at the family-owned restaurant Le Beccherie.
+Here tiramisu is still made according to the one recipe stated to be the original.
 His parents are too old to run the restaurant today, he explained, but adds that his mother is not stranger to stopping by the kitchen to make sure everything is done correctly.

 “The dessert was born in this very restaurant, built on an idea of my mother and a young patisseur who worked here back then.
 The combination they thought of was the first time the tiramisu was made with its current ‘look’, as it were – alternating moist sponge, that would be the pan espagna, with eggs, sugar, coffee, cocoa and mascarpone, in layers.”